davidpk18/jellyfin-discord-music-bot/README.md

 <h1 align="center">Jellyfin Discord Music Bot — Redux 🎶</h1>

 <p align="center">
-  A fork of <a href="https://github.com/manuel-rw/jellyfin-discord-music-bot" target="_blank">Manuel-RW’s Jellyfin Discord Music Bot</a>, with a new <code>/browse</code> command and a more robust search system.
+  A fork of <a href="https://github.com/manuel-rw/jellyfin-discord-music-bot" target="_blank">Manuel-RW’s Jellyfin Discord Music Bot</a>, with a new <code>/browse</code> command, more robust search system, and peristent volume!
   <br/>Massive thanks to <strong>Manuel</strong> for the original project.
 </p>